Introduction

 Few points to notice from this middleware:

-• We need to keep rewinding the copied MemoryStream to the beginning after reading it.
+to the beginning after reading it. - After the

 Note: In this middleware you can actually change the request body as well.
 For example you can add extra information to the request then return the original as we are not changing the original request's body